Over 210+ 5-Star Google Reviews

 Sealing Records ARS 13-911

-Under Arizona law (ARS § 13-911), sealing your criminal record is one of the most effective ways to move forward after an arrest, dismissal, or completed conviction.
-This legal process limits public access to your criminal history, helping with employment, housing, and background checks.
-Once sealed, the record is treated as though the arrest or conviction never occurred, though certain government agencies—including law enforcement and courts—retain access.
-Eligible cases include felonies, misdemeanors, and dismissed charges, as long as all sentence terms are completed and the required waiting period has passed.
-If you’re wondering “can a felony be expunged in Arizona,” sealing is the closest legal option—and a skilled record sealing lawyer can help guide the process.
+Under Arizona law (ARS § 13-911), sealing records in Arizona is one of the most effective ways to move forward after an arrest, dismissal, or completed conviction.
+This process limits public access to your criminal history, helping remove barriers when applying for jobs, housing, or financial opportunities.
+Once sealed, the record is legally treated as though the arrest or conviction never happened, offering a clean slate in most circumstances.

 arizona-criminal-record-removal